K5DH home station

 Nye Viking "Master", really NICE key, Christmas gift from my wife in 1988.

-24K GOLD PLATED Nye Viking "Speed-X", standard oval base key on a solid oak base, apparently intended as a promo item for some telecom company.
-I bought it brand-new off eBay in early 2005.
+24K GOLD PLATED Nye Viking "Speed-X", standard oval base key on a solid oak base, apparently intended as a promo item for some telecom company but not taken up.
+I bought it off eBay in early 2005.
+The nice wood base was included.
+This is a fully functional key, although I'll never actually use it!

-US Army Signal Corps J-37, made by Winslow.
+US Army Signal Corps J-5-A, a "flame proof" key made by L.S.
+Brach.

 Miniature brass key from a portable Western Electric telephone test set.
 This is NOT a "spy" key, no matter what the "experts" on eBay might try to tell you!
 It's from a telephone line test set.